 The allocation for Swachh Bharat Abhiyan in FY 2017-18 is US$ 2.5 billion.

-“3rd International Conference on Water Microbiology, Water Sustainability & Water Reuse Technologies” is an auspicious event scheduled during December 03-04, 2018 at Chicago, USA.
-WATER 2018 anticipates more than 200 participants around the globe with thought provoking Key-Note lectures, Oral talks and Poster presentations, Symposia, Workshops, Exhibitions and Career development programs.
+The 3rd International Conference on Water Microbiology, Water Sustainability & Water Reuse Technologies is an auspicious event scheduled for December 03-04, 2018 in Chicago, USA.
+WATER 2018 anticipates more than 200 participants around the globe with thought-provoking Key-Note lectures, Oral talks and Poster presentations, Symposia, Workshops, Exhibitions and Career development programs.
 The attending delegates also include - Editorial Board Members of related Conference Series Journals.
 This is an excellent opportunity for the delegates and researchers from Universities and Institutes to interact with the world class innovators and innovations.
 The intending participants can confirm their participation by registering at Water Microbiology 2018 along with your interested colleagues to share this auspicious moment.

 Who should attend - Who you’ll meet?

 Anybody who is passionate to explore their knowledge in Water Sector are most welcome, as water is the most vital & valuable molecule on this plant.
 We are welcoming all the research scientists, microbiologists, engineers, every intellectual possible in WATER.
 You will meet all the eminent experts in the field of science and technology, including food production/processing sector.
 Advances in water treatments, wastewater treatments, desalination & food processing techniques, laboratory equipment, testing apparatus and many more will be showcased.

 - Environmental Microbiologists

 - Postdocs & Research Fellows